Mozer/wav2lip_extension/README.md

 ## News
+- 2023.12.23 - XTTSv2 is now supported, it has amazing TTS quality
 - 2023.11.22 - CPU inference is also very fast with caching!
 (1 second for a short answer, 15 seconds for 11 second long input audio)
 - 2023.11.21 - Caching for face detection.
 Generation speed for cached vids is now almost 2x faster (2 seconds for a short answer, 10 seconds for 11 second long input audio)

 ## Requirements:
-- CPU with 10+ Gb RAM or nvidia GPU with 8+ GB VRAM
-- if you have less VRAM or Radeon GPU please use CPU, it is also fast (and turned on by default)
+- CPU with 10+ Gb RAM or nvidia GPU with 8+ GB VRAM.
+If you have Radeon GPU please use CPU, it is also fast and is turned on by default.
-- latest Silly Tavern 1.10.9+ installed  (https://github.com/SillyTavern/SillyTavern)
+- latest Silly Tavern staging branch (https://github.com/SillyTavern/SillyTavern/tree/staging)
-- latest Silly Tavern Extras (19.11.2023) installed (https://github.com/SillyTavern/SillyTavern-Extras)
+- latest Silly Tavern Extras (https://github.com/SillyTavern/SillyTavern-Extras)
 - ffmpeg is installed and is put into your PATH environment (https://phoenixnap.com/kb/ffmpeg-windows)